Who does Roosevelt Warm Springs (RWS) serve?

-Persons with disabilities who are served by the Georgia Vocational Rehabilitation Agency.
-We can also serve Worker’s Compensation clients and Veterans Administration.
-Our primary source of referrals is GVRA.
+Persons with disabilities who are served by the Georgia Vocational Rehabilitation Agency (GVRA).

 How does someone get into the program?

-Most applicants are referred through a Georgia Vocational Rehabilitation Agency Counselor from the client’s home area.
+Most applicants are referred through a Vocational Rehabilitation (VR) Field Counselor from the client’s home area.

-If the person is referred by GVRA, state and federal funds are used to pay for the services.
-There are no direct out-of-pocket costs charged to the GVRA client for services and room & board.
-A student would need some incidental spending money while here to cover the needs such as transportation costs for visits home (i.e., bus tickets, etc.), personal hygiene products, clothing, and/or cleaning products needed during their stay.
+State and federal funds are used to pay for RWS services for existing VR clients.
+There are no direct out-of-pocket costs charged to the VR client for services and room & board.
+A student would need some incidental spending money while here to cover needs such as transportation costs for visits home (i.e., bus tickets, etc.), personal hygiene products, clothing, and/or cleaning products needed during their stay.

-If the Financial Needs assessment by the GVRA Counselor has determined that the client does not meet the criteria for agency paid services, and there is a miscellaneous expense incurred, the client and/or family would be expected to cover that cost.
+If the Financial Needs assessment by the VR Field Counselor has determined that the client does not meet the criteria for agency paid services, and there is a miscellaneous expense incurred, the client and/or family would be expected to cover that cost.

-Clients should be at least age 18 at the time of admission.
-We will accept their referral six months prior to their 18th birthday.
+Student should be at least age 18 at the time of admission.
+RWS accepts referrals six months prior to a student’s 18th birthday.
 There is no maximum age.
-Although our average students tend to be those transitioning from high school to work, we do offer services to any age client being served through GVRA.
-If a high school student wishes to attend RWS after completing high school, he/she should request that their VR Counselor refer and referral be submitted no later than February to assure that the student has a response prior to graduation so they can make alternate plans if not approved by RWS.
+Although RWS students tend to be those transitioning from high school to work, RWS does offer services to any aged client being served through VR.
+If a high school student wishes to attend RWS after completing high school, he/she should request that their VR Field Counselor submit a referral no later than February to ensure that the student has a response prior to graduation so they can make alternate plans if not approved by RWS.

 What types of disabilities do you accept into the program?